 By studying on this Juniors Contemporary Dance programme, you will:

-- learn from expert staff from the Royal Conservatoire and receive masterclasses with guest artists across the industry
+- learn from expert staff from the Royal Conservatoire

-- focus on developing your technique, release and floor work
+- focus on developing your technique

-- build confidence in both performing and creating contemporary dance pieces
+- build confidence in yourself and ability

 - take part in performing opportunities including end of term sharings and Bridge Week